Best Online Mortgage Calculators 2026: 15 Free Tools Tested for Accuracy

 - PMI test: 10% down payment with PMI until 20% equity is reached

-All calculators produced identical monthly payment results ($2,245.22 P&I) for the primary test case, confirming that the underlying math is consistent across tools.
+All calculators produced the same basic principal-and-interest result within rounding tolerance: about $2,536.17 per month for the primary test case.
 The differences lie in features, usability, privacy, and the additional tools each platform provides beyond the basic calculation.

 Mobile testing was conducted on iPhone 15 Pro (iOS 18) and Samsung Galaxy S24 (Android 15).
 We evaluated touch target sizes, readability, ad interference, and overall usability on both devices.